 When you reach 3rd level, you swear the oath that binds you as a Paladin forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
 Now you choose an oath, such as the Oath of Devotion.

 At 3rd level, you can imbue one weapon that you are holding with positive energy as a Standard Action.
-For 6 turns, you add your Charisma modifier to attack rolls made with that weapon (with a minimum bonus of +1).
+For 1 minute (or 10 rounds in combat), you add your Charisma modifier to attack rolls made with that weapon (with a minimum bonus of +1).
 The weapon also emits a 10m radius light, and anyone within the effect rolls disadvantage on Dexterity (Stealth) checks.
 If the weapon is not already magical, it becomes magical for the duration.

 You can use this feature once per Long Rest.
 You can end this effect on your turn as part of any other action.
 If you are no longer holding or carrying this weapon, or if you fall unconscious, this effect ends.